 Automated workflows are incredible assets that automatically guide your customers toward a goal, whether that’s making a purchase, signing up for a newsletter, or registering for a webinar.
 They can be built to adapt to someone's actions without you lifting a finger.

-(Sometimes I like to think of workflows as bumpers at a bowling alley.
+(Sometimes we like to think of workflows as bumpers at a bowling alley.
 No matter where the ball turns or rolls, the bumpers are always nudging the ball toward the pins.
 Just like how a workflow is always nudging someone toward a desired action.)

 Plus, if your customers are a bit more complex than belonging to the binary of List A or List B, you could find list-based segmentation tough to work with and personalize from.
 But if your list is just gaining some traction and you’re new to email marketing, AWeber has support available 7 days per week and a slightly lower price point for smaller lists—both are great for greener marketers.